Survey, East Greenland

 Routine assignments, reports, and scientific papers

-The Department of Fish and Shrimps carries out several routine assignments as part of the scientific work.
+The Department of Fish and Shellfish carries out several routine assignments as part of the scientific work.
 These include analysis of log book information, age determination of fish by otolith examination, collection and analysis of samplings from fisheries, investigation of crab egg maturation stages, analyses of fisheries statistics, and planning and completion of annually recurring population studies of shrimp, crab, Greenland halibut, cod, and salmon.
 In addition, the department continuously plans and carries out new research projects and prepares reports, meeting documents, scientific papers, and advisory material as well as participating in international meetings in scientific settings.

 Hydrographical data for international climate research